OppressionBreedsResistance/how2hax/README.md

 # Usage

 ## Roles
 Each role has three main playbooks (and one to rule them all).
 Main.yml started config.yml, add_vulns.yml or remove_vulns.yml, depending of your choice.

+## Configuration
+### Configuration is described in README file for each role.
+Configuration is done by configure.yml playbook.
+In most cases tasks call scripts in files.

+## Vulns
-Vulnerabilities are described in README file for each role.
+### Vulnerabilities are described in README file for each role.
+Vulns are added/removed by ansible tasks in add_vulns.yml/remove_vulns.yml playbook.
+In most cases tasks call AddVulns.ps1/RemoveVulns.ps1 scripts.

+I prefer ansible tasks rather than scripts, but sometimes it is easier to use Powershell.

 ## Examples
 - For domain configuration
 `poetry run ansible-playbook start.yml -e=@creds.yml --ask-vault-pass -e="configure=Yes" -e"add_vulns=No" -e"remove_vulns=No" -l primary_domain_controller`
 - For domain controllers configuration and adding vulnerabilities
 `poetry run ansible-playbook start.yml -e=@creds.yml --ask-vault-pass -e="configure=Yes" -e"add_vulns=Yes" -e"remove_vulns=No" -l domain_controllers`
+- For removing domain vulnerabilities
+`poetry run ansible-playbook start.yml -e=@creds.yml --ask-vault-pass -e="configure=No" -e"add_vulns=No" -e"remove_vulns=Yes" -l primary_domain_controller`